-These home learning packs have been compiled by the Young People's Trust for the Environment to support you whilst your children are at home during the Covid-19 lockdown.
+These home learning packs have been compiled by Better Planet Education to support you whilst your children are at home during the Covid-19 lockdown.

 Each week, we will include suggestions for activities you can do alongside your children, as well as those that they can do independently, whilst you are working from home.